CAWI - Surveys on the Web

 Today, with penetration higher than 90%, CAWI surveys have become a survey methodology also used for surveys on generic populations, such as the Italian population or the customers of a company.

-This methodology is also considered to be one of the cheapest as it does not involve any communication costs with the respondent.
+This methodology for remote services is also considered to be one of the cheapest as it does not involve any communication costs with the respondent.

 CAWI surveys are therefore particular online surveys in which: